DamianOrtiz/ETH-Pool-rewards/README.md

 # ETH Pool Rewards

-> Simple contract to stake eth to a pool and get rewards for staking, with the assumption that the rewards are deposited only once per cycle, thus, no need for a timestamp.
+> Simple contract to stake ETH to a pool and get rewards for staking, with the assumption that the rewards are deposited only once per cycle, thus, no need for a timestamp.

 # Algorithm